PaulLerner/europarl-uds/README.md

 This pipeline has been tested in macOS Sierra, it should work in UNIX too.
 Basically, Python 3 is required for almost every script.
 Some Python modules and/or tools might be needed too.
 Check specific requirements for each script.

+The full corpus can be found here: [Europarl-UdS](http://fedora.clarin-d.uni-saarland.de/europarl-uds/).

 Related projects:

 - [LinkedEP](http://purl.org/linkedpolitics)/[The talk of Europe](http://www.talkofeurope.eu/): Plenary debates of the European Parliament as Linked Open Data.